 Join art publisher Eric Rhoads on this episode of Art School Live, featuring American artist Ken Wilson!

 Join art publisher Eric Rhoads on this episode of Art School Live, featuring today's guest Bill Davidson on color mixing and color values!

 No-fear plein air painting requires a little planning, a healthy dose of respect for nature and a keen sense of humor.
-With Brenda Boylan’s simple tips for painting en plein air, you’ll be able to hit the ground running and make the most of your experience.
+With these simple tips, you’ll be able to hit the ground running and make the most of your experience.

 Watch this episode of Art School Live with Eric Rhoads, in which Lana Ballot gives a step-by-step painting demonstration on how to paint translucent waves that WOW!